-PO 1 The curriculum planning of B.Com. and B. Com.
-(Hons.) course provides the students thorough and inclusive knowledge of the areas related to finance, human resource management, marketing, international business, corporate and business laws, accounting and taxation.
-PO 2 The graduates of this programme will be trained to develop skills and attitudes needed for critical thinking and adopting a comprehensive problem-solving approach.
-They shall be exposed to the pedagogy that helps them understand real life situations through case-studies.
-PO 3 The teaching learning pedagogies used in the programme make the students capable enough to deliver and communicate information effectively with a mark.
-PO 4 The courses aim at instituting entrepreneurial skills in the students by instilling in them competencies needed to become an entrepreneur.
-These would lead to develop an attitude of life-long learning.
+The curriculum planning of B.Com. and B. Com.
+(Hons.) course provides the students.
+The curriculum planning of B.Com. and B. Com.
+(Hons.) course provides the students of the curriculum planning of B.Com. and B. Com.
+(Hons.) course provides the students.
+PO 1 thorough and inclusive knowledge thorough and inclusive knowledge through a specific property of the property PO 2 management, marketing, accounting and taxation.
+The graduates of this programme will be trained to develop skills and attitudes needed for critical thinking and adopting a comprehensive problem-solving approach.
+They shall be exposed to the pedagogy that helps them understand real life situations.
+DO 2 through case-studies.
+PO 3 enough to deliver and communicate information deliver and communic PO 4 competencies needed to become an entrepreneur.
 PO 5 The courses also involve training the students to check unethical behaviour, falsification and manipulation of information in order to avoid debacles which can be seen rising persistently over the period of time.
 It would also help in making responsible citizens and facilitate character building.
-PO 6 This programme enables the students to be technologically updated as it has courses like computerised accounting system, computer applications etc. which not only make them work using software but also makes them independent enough in this world of digitization.
-PO 7 The courses of this programme give a global perspective to the students such that they will be able to integrate national values and beliefs with international culture and competence.
-PO 8 This programme enables the students to think of a given problem or situation from different perspectives like economic, financial, social, national, global etc. and broadens the horizon of their thought processes.
+PO 6 This programme enables the students to be technologically updated as it has courses like computerized ecceptating system computer applications etc. which not only make PO 7 The courses of this programme give a global perspective to the students such that they PO 8 This programme enables the students to think of a given problem or situation from different perspectives like economic, financial, social, national, global etc. and broadens the horizon of their thought processes.
 It not only helps the students add dimensions to its decision making but also in reaching to inclusive conclusions.